Accessibility

-You do not have to stay inside all the time at the Space Centre; you can go outside and come back in again when you are ready.
-Just make sure you have your ticket.
+Sometimes, for some people, the Space Centre can be a bit overwhelming.
+Don't worry!
+You do not have to stay in Centre the whole time; you can go outside and come back in again when you are ready!

 Things to help you at The Space Centre

-The staff who work at the Space Centre are called Space Crew, they are here to keep you safe and make sure you have fun!
-If you need help, or have a question Just ask.
+The main staff you will see around the Centre are called Space Crew, and they tend to wear red shirts and jackets.
+They are here to keep you safe and make sure you have fun!
+If you need help, or have a question, just ask!

 The Space Crew wear a uniform like this: